metaphyze/nuntius/README.md

 ```

 Finally, you'll need either the Firebase token for your device or the topic channel that your device is subscribed to.
-The easiest way to get your device token is to login it when the device registers with Firebase.
+The easiest way to get your device token is to log it when the device registers with Firebase.
 You then send a push notifications like this (token)
 :
 ```
 ./nuntius -credentialsFile=firebaseProjectCreds.json -pushFile=someMessageFile.json -token=fYYY08QjXXXXX91bFXm9hKq3VjXXXXXBGqAWZQfa6aZYYYYYSoX8-Qrho7nqI1KTtRdOMXXXXXXXXXXXIo0MqwLP8b2FjugpTe07bT3wm5DgXXxUux-